unnikrishnan-c/CS-3140-Compiler-Design-Laboratory-Jan-2023/README.md

 Assignment 2: Extending the language to support global variable declaration with variables of type "integer" and function calls.
-      The global variable declaration if present in the program should come first Then expression for calculator should be extended to have assignment staement and function calls.
+      The global variable declaration if present in the program should come first Then expression for calculator should be extended with assignment statements and function calls.

        One sample declaration statemtent block  in the source program is given below